nathanielgreen/CV/README.md

     - Building CMS capabilities for the marketing team using Wordpress & PHP.
 - Worked on AND Digital's internal projects/applications using front-end technolgoies such as React, Redux, Enzyme, Nightwatch.
-- Worked on client-side projects (TalkTalk) with technologies such as Angular and Protractor.
 - Got involved in the company's DevOps and learnt new skills (Docker, Jenkins, Rancher).
 - Aided in UI/UX discovery sprint for an internal project where I and 3 others